 SETTLEMENT AGREEMENT REACHED IN CALIFORNIA LEMON LAW ATTORNEY’S LAWSUIT AGAINST ROAD MOTORS

-California lemon law attorney Michael R. Vachon, Esq. has announced that a settlement agreement has been finalized between the parties to the lawsuit Wiltse v.
+California lemon law attorney Michael Vachon, LL.M. has announced that a settlement agreement has been finalized between the parties to the lawsuit Wiltse v.
 Road Motors (San Diego County Superior Court Case No. 37-2010-00072138).
 The settlement was agreed upon after the San Diego County Superior Court decided to reconsider one of its previous rulings in favor of the defendants.
 Specifically, on April 15, 2011 the Court ruled that the parties had to argue their dispute in arbitration instead of in court.
 After a reconsideration motion was scheduled for the April 15, 2011 arbitration ruling, Mr. Wiltse and his CA lemon law attorney were able to successfully negotiate a settlement with the defendants Credit Acceptance Corporation and Road Motors.

 Road Motors, a San Diego County used car dealership, is located in Spring Valley, CA. Road Motors assigned Mr. Wiltse’s vehicle purchase contract to co-defendant Credit Acceptance Corporation, who lends and finances loans for vehicle purchases.

 Lawsuit Lodged Fraud & Violation of the CA Lemon Allegations Against Road Motors